raffyuy/wex-purchase-transaction-api/README.md

 ###Assumptions
 1. All purchase transactions stored is in USD
 2. I am free to create the endpoint specifications (ie. naming, parameters, etc)

+###Future improvements
+Unfortunately I have to limit the time I spend on this as I have other applications to tend to.
+If I had more time, I would work on the following:

+1. Security
+2. API Documentation, maybe through swagger
+3. Additional tests, especially negative scenarios

+###Thanks
+To the people reviewing my code,

+Thank you for taking time to review my work.
+It's been an interesting challenge and I enjoyed working on it, despite my busy schedule.
+I am looking forward to hearing back and I am keen to receive constructive feedback on my work.

 ----
 ##Quickstart
 ###Build